inquisitour/skin_tone_detection/README.md

 4. Evaluate the model: `python evaluate.py`
 5. Make predictions: `python predict.py`

+For detailed instructions, refer to the [Step-by-Step Guide](path/to/README.md).

 ## Project Structure

 - `data/`: Contains raw and processed data, along with preprocessing scripts